This page contains summaries of three cases involving FDA’s implementation of graphic health warnings:

 American Academy of Pediatrics, et al. v.
 F.D.A.
 (2016)

 In 2011, the FDA promulgated a final rule designating nine graphic warning labels depicting the negative health consequences of cigarette smoking.
-That rule and the designated graphic warnings were successfully challenged by the industry.
-The court’s decision largely rested on what the district court judge claimed was a lack of evidence presented by the FDA to establish the effectiveness of the graphic warnings in deterring tobacco use.
+That rule and the designated graphic warnings were successfully challenged by the industry as impermissible government compelled speech violating the First Amendment.
+In ordering the graphic warnings legally problematic, the court largely rested on its finding that the FDA lacked evidence to establish the effectiveness of the graphic warnings in deterring tobacco use.
 Rather than further appeal the case, the FDA opted to undertake further research in support of a new graphic warnings rule.

-The complaint alleges that while more than four years have passed since the rule was vacated, the FDA has failed to even begin rulemaking proceedings for new graphic warnings as required by the Tobacco Control Act.
-During that time, the plaintiffs say more than 3 million Americans, most of them minors, have begun to smoke on a regular basis and half of them will die prematurely as a result.
-Plaintiffs also assert that 2 million people have died of tobacco-related diseases during the time the FDA has been in violation of the Tobacco Control Act.
+The complaint alleged that while more than four years passed since the rule was vacated, the FDA failed to even begin rulemaking proceedings for new graphic warnings as required by FSPTCA.
+During that time, the plaintiffs say more than 3 million Americans, most of them minors, began to smoke on a regular basis and half of them will die prematurely as a result.
+Plaintiffs also assert that 2 million people have died of tobacco-related diseases during the time the FDA has been in violation of FSPTCA.

-The complaint alleges that promulgating these rules is nondiscretionary—in other words, the FDA cannot decide to forego the requirement, but rather, is legally required to comply.
-The plaintiffs further assert that there is extensive scientific evidence supporting the positive impact of graphic health warnings on public health (indeed, plaintiffs say such evidence existed to support the agency’s original rules in 2011).
-Thus, the plaintiffs request the court compel the FDA to begin expedited rulemaking procedures to implement the graphic warnings requirement of the Tobacco Control Act.
+The complaint alleged that promulgating these rules is nondiscretionary—in other words, the FDA cannot decide to forego implementing a rule requiring graphic health warnings on packages of tobacco product.
+The plaintiffs further assert that there is extensive scientific evidence supporting the positive impact of graphic health warnings on public health (indeed, Plaintiffs say such evidence existed to support the agency’s original rules in 2011).
+Thus, Plaintiffs sought a declaration that FDA “unlawfully withheld” or “unreasonably delayed” promulgating the final rule and requested the court compel the FDA to begin expedited rulemaking procedures to implement the graphic warnings requirement of FSPTCA.